Logan County's Civil War Dead

 Overall, Logan County's history is marked by its early settlement, the development of transportation networks, and the growth of its agricultural economy.
 Today, the county continues to thrive as a vibrant community with a strong sense of its historical roots.

-This timeline provides a concise overview of the key events in the history of Logan County, Illinois.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Logan County, Illinois.

 • 1824 - Logan County was established on February 15.